yuthimreddy/ds3022-data-project-1-hva4zb/README.md

 ## Submission

 Use the rubric to track your work and scope of tasks.
-Then, record your answers to each rubric element in this Canvas assignment.
+Edit the PDF version of the rubric using Adobe Acrobat Reader, indicating what tasks you attempted and those you did not.
+Save that revised PDF and submit as part of the Canvas assignment.